-Frequency modulation or commonly referred to as FM is a common term that we hear in our daily lives.
-Today, FM is used widely in radio communication and broadcasting.
-But have we wondered what it actually is or what is the technology and mechanism behind it?
-We will try to understand what frequency modulation is in this lesson and also learn its mechanism as well as its applications.
+Frequency modulation, commonly referred to as FM, is a common term that we hear in our daily lives.
+Today, Frequency modulation is used widely in radio communication and broadcasting.
+But have we wondered what it actually is or what is the technology and mechanism behind FM?
+We will understand what frequency modulation is in this lesson and also learn its mechanism as well as its applications.

 Frequency modulation is a technique or a process of encoding information on a particular signal (analogue or digital) by varying the carrier wave frequency in accordance with the frequency of the modulating signal.
 As we know, a modulating signal is nothing but information or message that has to be transmitted after being converted into an electronic signal.

-Much like in amplitude modulation, frequency modulation also has a similar approach where a carrier signal is modulated by the input signal.
-However, in the case of FM, the amplitude of the modulated signal is kept or it remains constant.
+Much like amplitude modulation, frequency modulation also has a similar approach, where a carrier signal is modulated by the input signal.
+However, in the case of FM, the amplitude of the modulated signal is kept, or it remains constant.

 If we talk about the applications of frequency modulation, it is mostly used in radio broadcasting.
-It offers a great advantage in radio transmission as it has a larger signal-to-noise ratio.
-Meaning, it results in low radio frequency interference.
+It offers a great advantage in radio transmission as it has a larger signal-to-noise ratio, which means that it results in low radio frequency interference.
 This is the main reason that many radio stations use FM to broadcast music over the radio.

-Additionally, some of its uses are also found in radar, telemetry, seismic prospecting and in EEG, different radio systems, music synthesis as well as in video-transmission instruments.
+Additionally, some of its uses are also found in radar, telemetry, seismic prospecting, and in EEG, different radio systems, music synthesis as well as in video-transmission instruments.
+In radio transmission, frequency modulation has a good advantage over other modulation.
+It has a larger signal-to-noise ratio, meaning it will reject radio frequency interferences much better than an equal power amplitude modulation (AM) signal.
+Due to this major reason, most music is broadcasted over FM radio.

 Frequency Modulation Equations